ASendellPrice/Admixture/README.md

 2. plink
 3. vcftools
 4. Tabix
+5. bcftools

 In command line run the following commands to install dependencies:
-(Note: requires Miniconda to be installed on your computer - see [here](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html)
+(Note: requires Miniconda to be installed on your computer - see [here](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html))

 ```bash
 #install programmes using Miniconda